-2. Test facility and method
+3. Test facility and method

-As shown in Fig. 1 and 2, the system explored in this study has two main parts: the mechanical part and the electrical control part.
-The mechanical part consists of a 15kW AC induction motor as the prime driver, two back-to-back 2 stage helical gearboxes for coupling the DC motor with flexible spider rubber couplings.
+As shown in Fig. 2 and 3, the employed test facility has two main parts: the mechanical part and the electrical control part.
+The mechanical part consists of a 15kW AC induction motor as the prime driver, two back to back 2 stage helical gearboxes for coupling the DC motor with flexible spider rubber couplings.
 The first gearbox operates as a speed reducer while the second is a speed increaser so that the system maintains sufficient speed for loading.
-The control system consists of a programmable logic controller (PLC) for setting up test profiles requested by the operator, an AC variable speed drive (VSD) under sensorless flux vector control mode for controlling the speed of the system, a DC variable speed drive (VSD) providing a controlled variable load on the AC motor by regulating the torque of the DC motor/generator.
+The control system consists of a programmable logic controller (PLC) for setting up test profiles requested by the operator, an AC variable speed drive (VSD) under sensorless flux vector control mode for controlling the speed and load controls of the system, a DC variable speed drive (VSD) providing a controlled variable load on the AC motor by regulating the torque of the DC motor/generator.
 In addition, two data acquisition systems are employed to log the data from both the sensorless flux vector control and PLC.